gruiz17/nquick/README.md

 ## Usage

 * `read` - to read your collected notes (optional `-n` for a specific note)
-* `write` - to write a note.
+* `write {{whatever you want in here insert anything}}` - to write a note.
 This will prompt you for a title after you are done writing
 * `purge` - to purge your collected notes (optional `-n` to destroy a specific note)
 * `names` - to list notes you have written so far
 * `help` - to display help

 ## TODO

-* actually implement command line flags
+* unit testing
-* testing
+* think of more features

 ## Features